facebookexperimental/Recoil/docs/docs/api-reference/core/useRecoilCallback.md

 Callback Interface:
 * **`snapshot`** - The [`Snapshot`](/docs/api-reference/core/Snapshot) provides a read-only look at Recoil atom state committed with a React batch when the current transaction the callback is called from began.
 While the atom values are static, asynchronous selectors may still be pending or resolve.
 * **`gotoSnapshot`** - Enqueue updating the global state to match the provided [`Snapshot`](/docs/api-reference/core/Snapshot).
 * **`set`** - Enqueue setting the value of an atom or selector.
-Like elsewhere, you may eithe provide the new value directly or an updater function that returns the new value and takes the current value as a parameter.
-The curent value represents all other enqueued state changes to date in the current transaction.
+Like elsewhere, you may either provide the new value directly or an updater function that returns the new value and takes the current value as a parameter.
+The current value represents all other enqueued state changes to date in the current transaction.
 * **`reset`** - Reset the value of an atom or selector to its default.

 ### Example